siromi08/cat_game/README.md

 - Regular crows: Flying obstacles that move up and down
 - Tracking crows: Special flying obstacles that chase the cat when they detect it

+The game features a relaxing background music that enhances the playing experience.

 ## Development Environment

 This game was developed using: